Esri/node-arcgis/source/index.md

 Deletes the group.
 This does not delete content or users, just the group that aggregates them.
 This is permanent.

 **Returns**
-Promise that resolves to a JSON Object
+Promise that resolves to a JSON confirmation Object

 ```
 {